AleksandraWozniak/QuizApp/README.md

 # QuizApp

-This is just a practice app for the <a href="https://www.udacity.com/google-scholarships">Google Developer Challenge Scholarship: Android Basics</a> I received for the Android Basics path.
+This is just a practice app for the <a href="https://www.udacity.com/google-scholarships">Google Developer Challenge Scholarship: Android Basics</a> I received for the Android Basics path (Udacity courses ud836/nd803).

 The requirements were to create a quiz layout with at least four different Views, and a method that verifies the answers and displays the final results in a Toast.
 I chose to present seven questions about movies, using free text answers, checkboxes, and radio buttons.